themightyoarfish/ikkuna/sphinx/source/user_guide.rst

 messages :attr:`~ikkuna.export.messages.Message.data` attribute will not be ``None``, but contain :class:`~torch.Tensor`\ s.

-For :class:`~ikkuna.export.messages.TrainingMessage`\ s, the following kinds are available:
+For :class:`~ikkuna.export.messages.ModuleMessage`\ s, the following kinds are available:

 .. literalinclude:: ../../ikkuna/export/messages.py
     :lines: 21-24

-These topics always come with data attached and it is an error to attempt creating a :class:`~ikkuna.export.messages.TrainingMessage` without passing data.
+These topics always come with data attached and it is an error to attempt creating a :class:`~ikkuna.export.messages.ModuleMessage` without passing data.

 Creating a new Subscriber
 .........................